humairatalhakhan/Card-Issuance-per-RM/README.md

 # 💳 Card Issuance per RM Dashboard

 ## 📊 Project Overview
-The **Card Issuance per RM Dashboard** project tracks the performance of Relationship Managers (RMs) in issuing new salary and corporate cards for onboarded corporates.
+The **Card Issuance per RM Dashboard** project tracks and visualizes the quarterly performance of Relationship Managers (RMs) in issuing salary and corporate cards for newly onboarded corporates.

-This project aims to **analyze, monitor, and visualize key card issuance KPIs** to ensure teams are achieving targets efficiently.
-The dashboard presents **branch-wise, RM-wise, and regional breakdowns** for better performance tracking and management reporting.
+This dashboard evaluates how effectively each RM met the **target of 750 cards per quarter**, analyzing month-by-month performance and regional averages.

-It follows the complete **Data Analytics Life Cycle**:
+The project follows the **data analytics life cycle**:
 **Business Understanding → Data Preparation → Analysis → Visualization → Insights**

 ---